September 10 is World Suicide Prevention Day. Suicide Prevention Week is the Sunday – Saturday surrounding it.

 Before We Go…

 Struggling?
-Feel free to share if you’d like prayer…
+Feel free to comment or message me if you’d like prayer…

 Feeling ill-equipped to deal with someone in crisis?
-Check out this crisis intervention model grounded in the Parable of the Good Samaritan.
+Check out this Check out this crisis intervention model grounded in the Parable of the Good Samaritan.

 If you are in crisis and need help NOW, call 1-800-273-TALK (8255).
 You can also click the link and use Click to Chat.
 Either way, you will be connected to a National Suicide Prevention Lifeline counselor, anytime 24/7.